This is a sponsored post written in conjunction with Minted. All opinions are 100% mine.

 11. Attach backing plate to studs with 6D finish nails.

-12. Attach crown moulding to backing plate with 2” brads.
+12. Attach crown molding to backing plate with 2” brads.

-13. Apply first two coats of oil-based white (gloss finish) with a paint roller.
+14. Apply one to two coats of oil-based primer before applying oil-based white (gloss finish) paint with a paint roller.
 Then allow to dry overnight.
 I then did my top coat of paint with a brush (makes for a nicer texture).

 This project took about a weekend to complete, but it had such a dramatic impact on our home.
 Not only do I think it is visually pleasing, it is such a functional and practical space for me and my family.
 It is going to be so handy when we have guests over for pool parties this summer.